PLSysSec/rlbox/README.md

 [![Tests](https://github.com/PLSysSec/rlbox_sandboxing_api/actions/workflows/cmake.yml/badge.svg)](https://github.com/PLSysSec/rlbox_sandboxing_api/actions/workflows/cmake.yml)

-RLBox sandboxing framework.
+RLBox is a toolkit to securely sandbox third-party libraries.
+RLBox allows chosen libraries to be isolated either with standard sandboxing tools like WebAssembly, Native Client, etc. or by running them in a separate OS process.
+RLBox's API then ensures that all interactions with these isolated libraries are secure, by marking any untrusted data as `tainted`.
+Additionally RLBox automatically handles any ABI differences introduced by tools like WebAssembly, Native Client.

 This code has been tested on 64-bit versions of Linux, Mac OSX, and Windows.

+A more detailed RLBox tutorial is available [here](https://docs.rlbox.dev).

 ## Reporting security bugs